crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/responds_to.md

 # responds_to?

-The pseudo-method `responds_to?` determines whether a type has a method with the given name.
-For example:
+The pseudo-method `responds_to?` determines whether a type has a method with the given name. 例:

 ```ruby
 a = 1